VibhavChennamadhava/Designing-an-SMTP-Mail-Server-Using-iRedMail/README.md

 ### 11.2 DMARC
 DMARC adds policy + reporting on top of SPF/DKIM.

+Generating and adding SPF and Dmarc record
+Created **SPF record** which essentially prevents unauthorized servers from sending mail as our domain **dmarc record**  for  policy enforcement and reporting, giving domain owners control over unauthenticated mail and visibility into who's sending mail using our domain.

+Both have,
+- Type: `TXT`

+For SPF
+- Host: `@`
+- Value: `v=spf1 ip4:173.249.31.162 ip6:2a02:c207:2254:2565 :...`

+For dmarc
+- Host: `_dmarc`
+- Value: `v=DMARC1; p=none; fo=1; rua=mailto:dmarc@vibins...`

-I added the SPF and DMARC TXT records in Namecheap.
+I added the SPF and DMARC TXT records in namecheap domains dashboard

 ![SPF + DMARC records](screenshots/spf_dmarc.png)